Mohmdev/payloadcms-website-template/readme.railway.md

 ![Payload 3 Website Template](https://res.cloudinary.com/mohmdev-cloud/image/upload/v1724247728/payload_hero_ssoo3j.png)

-This is the latest [Payload 3-beta.88 Website Template](https://github.com/payloadcms/payload/releases/tag/v3.0.0-beta.88) configured to be deployed in Railway.
+This is the latest [Payload 3-beta.88 Website Template](https://github.com/payloadcms/payload/releases/tag/v3.0.0-beta.88) configured to be hosted in Railway.

 **This template is right for you if you are working on:**